AnyChart/docs.anychart.com/Maps/Visualisation.md

 #### Using RangeColors

 For using rangeColors you should create a new palette and set colors and number of them to it.
-Use method {api:anychart.palettes.RangeColors}**.anychart.palettes.rangeColors()**{api} to create the palette.
+Use method {api:anychart.palettes.RangeColors}anychart.palettes.rangeColors(){api} to create the palette.

 ```
     // Creates palette